Sythenz/LayoutsPlugin/README.md

 **Recent Layouts:** A drop down that lists the last 5 layouts imported, clicking them will load a previous layout.

-**WIP:**
-I'm working on adding a recent drop-down that will show previously loaded Editor Layouts, handy for quick switching.

 Thanks to https://twitter.com/ShadowriverUB for assisting with debugging <3